mbassiouny33/Docker-collaborative-platform/README.md

 - wordpress
 - Rocket.chat
 - Apache
-- docker-letsencrypt-nginx-proxy-companion
+- docker-letsencrypt-nginx-proxy-companion ( an automated reverse proxy with valid ssl!)

-## What this script does (goal):
+## What the installation script does (goal):
-The script will install a colaborative platforme, which can be used for filesharing, posting articles,  and chatting.
+In plain english: The script will install a colaborative platforme, which can be used for filesharing, posting articles,  and chatting.
+An admin account will be created during the installation
+In technical terms: it's just a bunch of scripts to run a couple of docker containers, initialize them and configures openid settings automatically for a single sign-on.

 ## The outcome (/result)
 At the end of an installation you will have a couple of docker containers running the following: